 Creating the perfect social media post maximizes your great content by reaching more people.
 Using graphics to tell the your story is the current trend in social media.
 This is what I call “visual marketing” and it was spurred in part because of the success of Pinterest and Instagram.
 On these services a photo is often the first, and sometimes only, interaction with readers, and this changes everything.

 Pinterest and Instagram set the standard for content marketers and social media managers to create good — if not awesome — visual content that tells a story.
-You want to create posts that are eye-catching and shareworthy.

 Ideas that spread, win. – Seth Godin